Seminar Papers

 Form

-• The paper of your programming topic must be written with LaTeX.
-For this purpose the two-column SIGCONF Proceedings template must be used.
-You can use the original template or this reduced version.
+- The paper of your programming topic must be written with LaTeX or Typst.
+For this purpose, the two-column SIGCONF Proceedings template must be used.
+These are the templates in LaTex and Typst.

-• The paper should be 4-6 pages in total and written in English.
+- The paper should be 4-5 pages (bachelor) / 5-6 pages (master) in total and written in English.

-• Literature to improve your writing: Zobel, Justin: Writing for Computer Science
+- You may borrow literature to improve your writing at our chair.
+Zobel, Justin: Writing for Computer Science

 Content